 Another possible cause of allergic reactions is not the bacteria, but the solution used to remove them.
 The FDA has issued warnings that people can have allergic responses to these cleaning solutions, so it’s crucial that you make sure you’re following the appropriate instructions for removing denture cleaning solution before you put your dentures back in.

 People are not generally allergic to the acrylic material, but to curing compounds.
 When you are tested for this allergy using a skin test, it might not accurately reflect whether your gums actually experience an allergic reaction to the material, so you might need an additional step to confirm a gum allergy.

 If it turns out you do have an allergy to your dentures, however, you can get a replacement denture that is made without the allergen your body is responding to.

-If you have other questions about getting the best fit and comfort from your dentures, please contact Rice Dentistry in Irvine, California.
+If you have other questions about getting the best fit and comfort from your dentures, please call Rice Dentistry at (949) 551-5902 in Irvine, California.